erdtman/cose-js/README.md

 Working with isomorphic-webcrypto :
  - Create and verify ECDSA signatures
- - Create and verify MAC signatures
+ - Create and verify MAC and AES-CCM signatures

 Still not ported to isomorphic-webcrypto :
  - Encryption and Decryption
- - Create and verify AES-CCM signatures

 ## Sign